vomdecision/take-home/instructions.md

 ### ConfigFrontend

 1. You can use whatever technology you want.
-Notice that, to make the test a bit lighter, we provide a Typescript + React skeleton on the backend dir you can start with or change as you wish.
-See [backend/README.md](backend/README.md) for more info.
+Notice that, to make the test a bit lighter, we provide a Typescript + React skeleton on the frontend dir you can start with or change as you wish.
+See [frontend/README.md](frontend/README.md) for more info.
 2. The user can design their policy by placing components on the diagram: a START block, one or more conditional blocks and END blocks.
 3. The conditional block must have three configurations: the name of the input variable that should be checked, the comparison criteria (=, <, <=, >=, or >) and the value to compare the variable with.
-4. The END block has only one configuration: what value to assign to the `decision` in the output, True or False, when that block is reached.
+4. The END block has only one configuration: what numeric value to assign to the `decision` field in the output, when that block is reached.
 5. For simplicity, it is not necessary to be able to edit different policies.
 In other words, the decision engine can only make one type of decision.